joshzwiebel/Tweet-Sentiment-Extraction/README.md

 They keyword and location of the tweet had the potential to be blank.
 The training data contained approx ~27000 samples and more detail into the composition of the data can be found within the exploration folder.

 # Preprocessing
+A couple of different strategies were taken during the preprocessing phase.
+Cleaning of the data was important.
+This step involved stripping punctuation and and suffixes from words.
+As the data came from tweets many of the words were mispelled.
+We employed pyspellchecker in order to spellcheck all of the tweets simultaneously.
+The computation was lengthy but completed after running overnight.
+We then had to employ feature engineering.
+We knew that because the selected text was taken right from the original tweet it would be a good idea to instead predict the indices of the words that would be usued for the selected text as opposed to predicting the words themselves

 # Models